Neurofeedback and ADHD

 Neurofeedback is a scientifically-proven natural/ non-drug alternative to treat symptoms of ADHD.

-Imagine trying to pay attention to another lecture, while so much is going on around you.
+You are trying to pay attention to another lecture, while so much is going on around you.
 There may be 20 kids/co-workers around you, shuffling their feet and papers, whispering, or clearing their throat.
 Your brain becomes overwhelmed trying to filter out all of the noise and movement.
-Your brain is even having conversations with itself!
 You are restless and trying to calm your body because you know you will distract others if you move around.
-You start to zone out because there is no off button to the brain, and you are overwhelmed.
+You start to zone out because there is no off button to the brain, because you are overwhelmed.
 Life is difficult enough, but when you are trying to focus on learning and be accepted socially, school or work can feel like you are forced to sit in a box.

-If you are an adult with ADHD, you feel like you don’t get anything done, can’t concentrate, or focus on anything that you try.
+If you are an adult with ADHD, you feel like you don’t get anything done or that you can’t concentrate.
 You keep putting projects off, but what’s the big deal, you will get to them eventually…

 Parenting a child with ADHD isn’t always intuitive because some kids exhibit immature behavior.
 Talk therapy can teach children skills, but kids are too amped up to recall and use them in-the-moment.

 Procrastination is common with ADHD because you need that surge of anxiety about a deadline to motivate you.

 Do you feel that your brain is just different and that you can just focus on a million things at once?
 I hate to tell you this, but your brain cannot focus on different things at once.
 It switches back and forth between what you are doing, what you are noticing, and what you are thinking about that has nothing to do with the conversation taking place.
 That means by switching back and forth, even if it is just a second or two, that you are missing out on conversations or lectures or whatever you are trying to focus on.